Nevoif/NevoifLazyvimConfig/README.md

 # lazyvim config - complete guide

-yo, this is my neovim setup. it's a full ide for c#/.net, web development, python, sql, and basically anything modern development throws at you. works great on linux and macos.
+hello! this is my neovim setup. it's a full ide for c#/.net, web development, python, R/data analysis, sql, and basically whatever i need to use rn or later. works great on linux and windows, i saw people having issues with formattings and stuff on macos so there is that!

 ## what's in here